realm/SwiftLint/README.md

 This is the recommended way to install a specific version of SwiftLint since it supports installing a pinned version rather than simply the latest (which is the case with Homebrew).

-Note that this will add the SwiftLint binaries, its dependencies' binaries and the Swift binary library distribution to the `Pods/` directory, so checking in this directory to SCM such as git is discouraged.
+Note that this will add the SwiftLint binaries, its dependencies' binaries, and the Swift binary library distribution to the `Pods/` directory, so checking in this directory to SCM such as git is discouraged.